julianmichael/debate/README.md

 ## In case a default profile isn't set up

 You can add profiles with the **~secret admin controls~** which you can access by using the developer tools to change the `Styles-adminOnly` and disable `display: none`.
-You can find the element if you just select the profile dropdown and then scan the elements that come after it
+You can find the element if you just select the profile dropdown and then scan the elements that come after it.